-One way businesses deal with e-mail is, of course, the auto-reply.
+One way businesses attempt to provide a prompt e-mail response is, of course, the auto-reply.

 The bottom line is this: An auto-reply is not customer service.

 Click to watch:

 There’s a time and a place for auto-reply, but if you pride yourself on customer service, then, limit your reliance on auto-respond.